 Charged with the capabilities to digitally transform organizations through the end-user, Office 365 user adoption has skyrocketed as employees yearn for the flexibility and convenience that the modern workplace provides.
-It comes equipped with popular services such as SharePoint, Teams, PowerApps, and Flow to allow all users to optimize their daily work lives.
+It comes equipped with popular services such as SharePoint, Teams, PowerApps, and Power Automate (Flow) to allow all users to optimize their daily work lives.

-Those who experience using Flow say it helps them optimize everyday communication and organization for them to work better within the modern workplace.
-Setting up a personal Flow that automates a simple process can help the delivery of automated emails, point individuals to the correct content, funnel notifications into one single place making organization easier.
+Those who experience using Power Automate (Flow) say it helps them optimize everyday communication and organization for them to work better within the modern workplace.
+Setting up a personal workflow that automates a simple process can help the delivery of automated emails, point individuals to the correct content, funnel notifications into one single place making organization easier.